openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  During program execution otherwise.

 An array referred by the *expression* is broken by the evaluation into a sequence of values.
-This sequence is used where spread expression is used.
+This sequence is used where a spread expression is used.
-It can be an assignment, or call of a function or a method.
+It can be an assignment, a call of a function, or a method.

 .. code-block:: typescript
    :linenos: